EURODEO/e-soh-kpis/stakeholders/stakeholders.md

 # Stakeholders

-This section describe the KPIs that define the target from the perspective of the important stakeholders.
+This section describes the KPIs that define the target from the perspective of the important stakeholders.
 Most important identified stakeholders are:
 - RODEO project and partners
 - EUMETNET, including FEMDI Expert Team